The Cheshire and Warrington Traveller Team manages encampments in the Cheshire East, Cheshire West and Chester, and Warrington Borough Council areas.

 Number of unauthorised encampments

-In Cheshire West and Chester Borough, the number of encampments has grown from 17 in 2010 to 76 in 2017.
-There were a total of 253 across the whole of Cheshire last year.
+In the Cheshire West and Chester borough, the number of encampments has grown from 44 in 2015 to 73 in 2021.
+During the COVID-19 outbreak in 2020 encampment numbers were (45).
+From 1 January to 16 December 2021 there were a total of 231 encampments across the whole of Cheshire.